rsundar/sample-app/README.md

 - Add a postgresql pack to your heroku deployment with `$ heroku addons:create postgresql:hobby-dev`,
 - Run `$ heroku run rails db:migrate`.

+#### Issues with Deployment

+- You may have problems with webpacker, it would be far better to run `$ rails assets:precompile` locally before pushing to heroku.

 ## Authors

 👤 **Rohan Sundar**